SDL-Hercules-390/hyperion/README.md

 Hercules is [OSI Certified Open Source Software](http://www.opensource.org/) licensed under the terms of the [Q Public Licence](http://fish-git.github.io/html/herclic.html).

-This version of Hercules 4.0 Hyperion is my unofficial development version of the Hercules emulator and contains bleeding edge changes made by myself to either fix bugs that may still exist in the official version or other unofficial (unsanctioned) enhancements
+This version of Hercules 4.0 Hyperion is a SoftDevLabs development version of the Hercules emulator and contains bleeding edge changes made by myself to either fix bugs that may still exist in either the original 4.0 version of Hercules Hyperion or fixes and/or enhancements to my SoftDevLabs version of Hercules Hyperion.

 Hercules was created by Roger Bowler.
 Jay Maynard "the Tron Guy" was the maintainer from 2000 to 2012.